elais/CS620/cs620_midterm_study_guide.md

 		1. to reveal a rough description of the internal structure of the module,
 		2. to reveal a description of a "hypothetical" implementation of the module.
 	- Both approaches are fraught with danger.
-	- It is extremely difficult to reveal some part of a n implementation (in order to be precise) and then instrucxt the reader as to precisely which parts of the revealed information he must not use.
+	- It is extremely difficult to reveal some part of an implementation (in order to be precise) and then instrucxt the reader as to precisely which parts of the revealed information he must not use.

 #### Hierarchical Structure and Subsetable Systems